CtrlK

 Distinctiveness Conflict Risk

-Highly specific niche focused on covert channel detection in malware analysis.
-The combination of DNS tunneling, ICMP exfiltration, steganography, and C2 protocol abuse is very distinct and unlikely to conflict with other skills.
+Highly specific niche focusing on covert communication channel detection in malware analysis.
+The combination of DNS tunneling, ICMP exfiltration, steganography, and C2 analysis creates a very distinct skill unlikely to conflict with other security or networking skills.

 3 / 3